cutexboy/Genius-userbot-2.0/README.md

 <h2>Repository Credits:</h2>

-[Aditya Halder](https://github.com/cutexboy): Owner Of This Repostory.
+[Prince Kumar](https://github.com/cutexboy): Owner Of This Repostory.

 [Ayiin'xD](https://github.com/AyiinXd): A Developer Of This Repositry.